-Is it possible to know to use machine learning to make failure prediction?
+Is it possible to use machine learning to make failure prediction?

-Modelling equipment downtime is referred as failure prediction.
+Predictive modeling to anticipate equipment downtime is referred to as failure prediction.
 These models are based on data collected from past failures of a given equipment (or similar ones).
-Machine learning is well suited to model current equipment behaviour and its potential breakdowns.
-This way, production equipment failures can be anticipated and maintenance can be scheduled before the failure even happens, thus avoiding painful and unnecessary costs.
+Machine learning is well suited to model current equipment behavior and its potential breakdowns.
+Production equipment failures can be anticipated and maintenance can be scheduled before the problem happens, avoiding unnecessary costs.

 Manufacturing, Maintenance and Operation Managers can benefit from predictive models.
-Yet they are not data scientists and may not have the required skills in machine learning nor coding experience to build them from scratch.
+They are not data scientists and may not have the required skills in machine learning or coding experience to develop them from scratch.

-They collect, in the course of their daily activities, considerable amounts of data.
-Indeed, most equipments are instrumented with sensors.
-Therefore, data such temperature, pressure, moisture, exposition to light, duration of use since the last downtime, are typically collected.
-Even though often considered as Big Data because they range in the millions of measures over the course of a year for instance, the particular case of failure prediction falls into the Small Data category because it has usually occured a few dozens or hundreds of times over the past years.
+They collect, in the course of their daily activities, considerable amounts of data as most machines are equipped with sensors.
+Data such as temperature, pressure, moisture, exposure to light, duration of use since the last downtime, are typically collected.
+Even though often considered as Big Data because they range in the millions of measures over the course of a year for instance, the particular case of failure prediction falls into the Small Data category as it has usually only occurred a very limited number of times over the same period.
 Traditional machine learning tools work well with Big Data but do not perform well for prediction of Small Data (failure prediction) within a batch of Big Data (unbalanced dataset).

 MyDataModels allows domain experts such as manufacturing managers, maintenance managers, operation managers, facility managers to automatically build predictive models from their Small Data.
-They can use their raw data directly: no normalization, no outliers handling nor feature engineering are required.
-Thanks to this limited data preparation, the predictive results extrapolated from this specific historical dataset are obtained with a few clicks in less than two minutes on a standard laptop.
+They can use their raw data directly: no normalization, no need to handle outliers or engineer new features.
+Thanks to this limited data preparation, the predictive results from an historical dataset are obtained with a few clicks in less than two minutes on a standard laptop.

 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.